cairo-book/cairo-book/src/ch99-05-system-calls.md

 This chapter is based on the StarkNet documentation available at [StarkNet Docs](https://docs.starknet.io/documentation/architecture_and_concepts/Smart_Contracts/system-calls-cairo1/).

-System calls are essential for interacting with the StarkNet operating system and perform various operations like accessing contract storage, calling other contracts, and interacting with the blockchain state.
-Each system call is explained with its syntax, description, return values, and common usage.

-## System Calls Overview
+Writing smart contracts requires various associated operations, such as calling another contract or accessing the contract’s storage, that standalone programs do not require.

-In StarkNet, system calls allow a contract to request services from the StarkNet OS.
-They are used to get information depending on the broader state of StarkNet, which would otherwise be inaccessible.
+The Starknet contract language supports these operations by using system calls.
+System calls enable a contract to require services from the Starknet OS.
+You can use system calls in a function to get information that depends on the broader state of Starknet, which would otherwise be inaccessible, rather than local variables that appear in the function’s scope.

 ## `get_block_hash`